isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 meaning is preserved by isomorphism, computational properties are not.
 Most obviously, several algorithms for sorting lists have been famously studied.
-Each of these algorithms has type `Vec A n → Vec A n` (and are thus isomorphic to one another via `def:↔-refl`.)
+Each of these algorithms has type `Vec A n → Vec A n` (and are thus isomorphic to one another via `def:≅-refl`.)
 But as we know, bubble sort performs significantly worse than merge sort does.
 It is the exploitation of exactly this sort of observation that we can use to automatically improve our algorithms.